When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Carbon monoxide (CO) is considered a silent killer because it is an odorless, colorless, tasteless gas.
 There’s one way to protect your family from carbon monoxide and that’s getting detectors installed in your home.
 Installation is simple, and the price is relatively inexpensive considering it could save your family’s lives.
-Read our carbon monoxide detectors reviews to protect your loved ones today.

 - Carbon Monoxide Detector Placement

 Below are some places you should put a CO detector according to the NFPA (National Fire Protection Association):

 - Placement and mounting height should follow the manufacturer’s instructions

 Most CO detector manufacturers also seem to agree that the devices should be placed 5-20 feet from the source of carbon monoxide (i.e., furnace, water heater, fireplace, etc.), and not near a window or door.
 You should also consider a carbon monoxide detector for your car.